bratushkadan/dotfiles/setup/macos/README.md

 ### Requirements

 Sign in to your Apple ID account.

+Turn on iCloud sync to add device to the Apple ID account.
+In the iCloud section, turn on the "Sync Passwords" option.

 NOTE(\#1): Mac App Store apps (from `mas` sections inside Brewfile) will not be loaded/installed unless you're signed in to your Apple ID account.